Sanglorian/orcus/Orcus Advanced Options - current.md

 **Item Power** (move, encounter)
 You jump a number of squares up to your speed, without provoking opportunity attacks.

+### Boots of Levitation

+*Level 10*

+While you wear these boots, you gain a fly speed of 4 (maximum altitude 2).

+### Boots of Speed

+*Level 9*

+While you wear these boots, your speed increases by 2.

+### Boots of the Winterlands

+*Level 2*

+These furred boots are snug and feel quite warm.
+While you wear them, you have ice stride and can tolerate temperatures as low as -50 degrees Fahrenheit without any additional protection.
+If you wear heavy clothes, you can tolerate temperatures as low as -100 degrees Fahrenheit.

+### Winged Boots

+*Level 17*

+While you wear these boots, you have a flying speed equal to your walking speed.
+You can use the boots to fly for up to 4 hours each day, all at once or in several shorter flights.
+If you are flying when the duration expires, you descend at a rate of 6 squares per round until you land.

 ## Wondrous Items

 ### Bag of Ogres